Computer glasses: Protect your eyes while you work

 When you use any digital device, it places a unique demand on your eyes, different to any other visual activity.
-You must either focus at a screen for a long time on end, or change your gaze between a device such as your phone or a tablet and the environment around you.
+You have to either focus at a screen for a long time on end, or change your gaze between a device such as your phone or a tablet and the environment around you.
 It can place strain on the eyes, making it harder to accommodate (changing your focus between different distances).
-For this reason, people who use digital devices frequently, often experience vision- and posture-related problems.
+For this reason, people who use digital devices a lot, often experience vision- and posture-related problems.

 According to the American Optometric Association, the most common symptoms of DES are eyestrain, headaches, blurred vision, and dry or burning eyes, as well as neck and shoulder pain.1 Of course, if you’re older than 40, accommodation problems may also be a result of the gradual loss of the ability to focus on nearby objects that comes with aging (presbyopia).
 A lot of screen time can worsen the discomfort even more.